Jacky1128/Rep-MTL/README.md

 ## Acknowledgements

-Thanks to great implementation of these repositories: [LibMTL](https://github.com/median-research-group/LibMTL), [CAGrad](https://github.com/Cranial-XIX/CAGrad), [FAMO](https://github.com/Cranial-XIX/FAMO) and many other inspiring works in the community.
+We extend our gratitude to the great implementation of these public repositories: [LibMTL](https://github.com/median-research-group/LibMTL), [CAGrad](https://github.com/Cranial-XIX/CAGrad), [FAMO](https://github.com/Cranial-XIX/FAMO) and many other inspiring works in the broader community.